TEAMMATES/teammates/devdocs/design.md

   (a) `Test Driver` can use the `DataBundle` in this manner to send an arbitrary number of objects to be persisted in the database.
   (b) This structure can be used to transfer data of a course (e.g., when constructing the home page for an instructor).
-  (c) This structure can be used to send results of an evaluation (e.g., when showing an evaluation report to an instructor).
+  (c) This structure can be used to send results of a feedback session (e.g., when showing a feedback session report to an instructor).

 For convenience, these classes use public variables for data.
 This is not a good practice as it contravenes OO principle of _information hiding_ and increases the risk of inconsistent data.
 This strategy is to be reconsidered at a later date.